aniekannn/clothingvision/README.md

 # Fashion Recognition System

-- A comprehensive real-time fashion recognition system that can identify clothing items and their brands using computer vision and deep learning.
+A comprehensive real-time fashion recognition system that can identify clothing items and their brands using computer vision and deep learning.
 Built with PyTorch and OpenCV, this system provides high-accuracy detection and classification of fashion items from camera input.

-Installation
+CHECK USAGE_GUIDE FOR INFO ON HOW TO USE

+---
+Installation:

 1. Clone the Repository
 - git clone https://github.com/aniekannn/clothingvision.git